dboutote/Advanced-Term-Fields/README.md

 # Usage

 This is a parent framework, meant to be extended by child classes.
-See any one of the following for examples:
+See any one of the following extensions for examples:

 * [Advanced Term Fields: Colors](https://github.com/dboutote/Advanced-Term-Fields-Colors) Assign colors for categories, tags, and custom taxonomy terms.
 * [Advanced Term Fields: Icons](https://github.com/dboutote/Advanced-Term-Fields-Icons) Assign dashicon icons for categories, tags, and custom taxonomy terms.